I enjoy writing about a wide variety of topics that draw upon my decades of life experiences. I hope you enjoy reading my articles.

 Christian Pulisic is a rarity in the world of soccer, or football as most of the world refers to the fast-paced foot sport.
 What makes him a rarity?
-He grew up in the United States and will soon be playing alongside international soccer stars such as Eden Hazard in the English Premier League for the London football club known as Chelsea.
+He grew up in the United States and currently plays alongside international soccer stars such as Eden Hazard in the English Premier League for the London football club known as Chelsea.
 There have only been a handful of players that grew up in America and made it to the English Premier League, putting Pulisic in a rare category.
-How Christian Pulisic made it all the way to what is arguably the top soccer (football) league in the world is quite an interesting story and an inspiration for his home country which has recently embraced soccer with a passion.
+How Christian Pulisic made it all the way to what is arguably the top soccer (football) league in the world is quite an interesting story.
+It is also an inspiration for his home country, which has recently embraced soccer with a passion.

 Pulisic's Early Life Playing Soccer